-Today, we're introducing blockchain ID - and it's much more than just a profile.
+Today, we're introducing the Blockstack identity system - and it's much more than just a profile.

 Currently, passwords help you access your online life just like your wallet and keys help you access your physical life.
 At a high level, passwords, identity cards, and keys are all forms of access control.
 Want to enter a bar?
 Show an identity card that says that you're over 21.
 Want to access your Twitter account?
 Login with the username/password that you used to signup.
 Want to enter your home?
 Use the key that unlocks the door.

-Blockchain ID is a digital form of identity and access control designed to initially replace passwords and, in the future, replace forms of physical identification like passports and driver's licenses.
-You'll be able to use your blockchain ID to enter your apartment or your office and when asked to present identification in an in-person context.
+The Blockstack identity system enables a digital form of identity and access control designed to initially replace passwords and, in the future, replace forms of physical identification like passports and driver's licenses.
+You'll be able to use your Blockstack identity to enter your apartment or your office and when asked to present identification in an in-person context.
 The future of identity is here today.

-Your blockchain ID is your identity that you truly own.
+Your Blockstack identity is an identity that you truly own.
 The protocol is open source, secured by the blockchain, and open for anyone to participate in.
-There are no walled gardens, and you can signup using any “registrar”, including Onename, which is also actively participating in the development of this technology.
+There are no walled gardens, and you can signup using any “registrar”, including the Onename app.

-We have a new wiki where you can explore blockchain ID documentation and design, and the names and concepts we’re describing in this announcement are a result of thoughtful deliberation by the community.
+We have documentation where you can explore the design, and the names and concepts we’re describing in this announcement are a result of deliberation by the community.

-Blockchain ID is built with a revolutionary new blockchain technology called Blockstack.
-Blockstack provides blockchain ID with stronger guarantees on ownership and security, there are no trusted parties or "root servers", and it's completely decentralized.
+The Blockstack identity system is secured by Blockstack using underlying blockchains.
+Blockstack provides stronger guarantees for name ownership, there are no trusted parties or "root servers", and it's completely decentralized.

 Blockstack is composed of several layers.
-At the bottom layer, raw identity data corresponding to blockchain IDs is stored in a decentralized (usually blockchain-based) key-value store like Namecoin or Blockstack Server.
+At the bottom layer, raw identity data corresponding to names is stored in a decentralized (usually blockchain-based) key-value store like Namecoin or Blockstack.
 In the middle layer, resolvers read, interpret, and verify data from the datastore and make it readily accessible to services.
-In the top layer, blockchain ID galleries grab data from resolvers and render it into a visual format.
+In the top layer, profile viewers grab data from Blockstack and render it into a visual format.

-More details about Blockstack will be available in a future post, but in the meantime, we encourage developers to check out the documentation and code and help us build out this next-generation infrastructure layer for the Internet.
+More details about the Blockstack identity system will be available in a future post, but in the meantime, we encourage developers to check out the documentation and code and help us build out this next-generation infrastructure layer for the Internet.

-* This post has been edited to reflect a name change of the protocol from "passcard" to "blockchain ID.
+* This post has been edited to reflect a name change of the protocol from "passcard" to the "Blockstack identity system".